justeattakeaway/pie/packages/tools/generator-pie-component/README.md

 ### Running the generator

-To run the generator, use this command from any directory within the monorepo:
+To run the generator, use this command from the root directory within the monorepo:

 ```sh
 yo @justeattakeaway/pie-component